MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 ### Part 1

-Below are five arrays, in each instance, set-up search function that can take the array and a search parameter as an argument.
+Using the arrays below, set-up a search function that can take the array and a search parameter as an argument.
 Your function should return the item if it can be found, or a message saying that the item could not be found.

 ### Part 2